Contents

 Data Location

-The primary database (Supabase) is hosted within the European Union.
-The school portal application (Vercel) is configured to the London region.
+The primary database is hosted within the European Union.
+The school portal application is configured to the London region.
 However, some processing does involve international data transfers to the United States, as detailed below.

 International Transfers

-The following sub-processors transfer data outside the UK and EU:
+Certain sub-processor categories transfer data outside the UK and EU:

 Safeguards